 It is believed that the Dedimunda Deiyo is the guardian deity of the Buddha Sasana.
-The name of the deity suggests that he was firm, hardhearted with a strong and powerful personality.
+The name of the deity suggests that he was firm and hardhearted with a strong and powerful personality.

 At this time a monk had come to reside here from Galaturumula Viharaya in Devinuwara.
 The monk was known as Assaddana Pirivenhimi as he founded the Assaddana Pirivena close to the temple.
 His successors reside at the present Kirthi Sri Raja Maha Viharaya.

 A deva had informed them to build a devale for Upulvan Deiyo.
 Accordingly, a devale was erected close to the cave temple.
-A statue of Upulvan deiyo was sculptured out of Sapu wood by a famous sculptor and the statue placed in the newly built devale.
+A statue of Upulvan Deviyo was sculptured out of Sapu wood by a famous sculptor and the statue was placed in the newly built devale.

 The place where the Sapu tree stood came to be known as Sapugathtara.
 The ornaments of the deity were brought from Devinuwara and deposited in the devale at Aluthnuwara.

 A small devale was built in close proximity to the main devale.
-Upto the time King Wimaladharmasuriya I of Kandy, kings and chieftains donated lands and other valuable items to maintain the devale.
+Up to the time of King Wimaladharmasuriya I of Kandy, kings and chieftains donated lands and other valuable items to maintain the devale.

-When the Portuguese invaded Kandy they looted the devale on their way.
-Hence, for safety the Upulvan deiyo image was housed close to the Sri Dalada Maligawa during King Senarat’s reign.
+When the Portuguese invaded Kandy, they looted the devale on their way.
+Hence, for safety, the Upulvan Deviyo image was housed close to the Sri Dalada Maligawa during King Senarat’s reign.
 At this time Hindu beliefs and worship became popular.